 We want to make sure you’re successful.
 To be considered, you must have:

 (The individual must possess the following knowledge, skills and abilities and be able to explain and demonstrate that he or she can perform the essential functions of this job with or without reasonable accommodation, using some other combination of skills and abilities.)

 • Experience with administration of collective bargaining agreements and conflict resolution.

 • Superlative interpersonal skills: high degree of patience and tact.
-Must be able to cultivate respectful, strategic and collaborative relationships with people from diverse backgrounds both internally and externally.
+Must be able to cultivate respectful, strategic and collaborative relationships with people from diverse backgrounds both internally and

 • Maintain good working relations with production counterparts, department and local staff.